Red-fronted parrot: Description

 The red-fronted parrot is 28 cm (11 in) long.
 It is mostly green and has a short black squarish tail.
 Black feathers on the head, neck, back, and wings have lighter green edges giving a scalloped appearance.
 The lower mandible is dark grey and the upper mandible has a horn coloured base and a dark grey tip.
 The irises are red-orange, the eyerings are pinkish-grey, and the legs are grey-brown.
 The amount of red or orange on the forecrown, the bend of the wing, and thighs varies in the three subspecies but is absent in all young birds – juveniles having a dark smokey appearance above a paler beak and brown irises.
 The adult male and female are identical in external appearance.
-Gender determination of chicks is normally carried out by breeders using DNA analysis of a feather sample or by internal examination of the cloaca.
-This latter method is cheaper and quicker but does cause some distress to the bird.
+Sex determination of chicks is normally carried out by breeders using DNA analysis of a feather sample or by internal examination of the cloaca.
+The latter method is cheaper and quicker but does cause some distress to the bird.